marina-cerame/Shortly/README.md

 This repo contains a functional URL shortener designed as a single page app.
 It's built in Backbone.js client side with a Node/Express-based server.

-Just like in shortener, this repo includes some basic server specs.
-Out of the box, all specs should pass.
-Ensure that as you make changes to your server, you update specs and keep them in sync with your code.

 Client side, the repo includes essential libraries like jQuery, underscore.js and backbone.js.

+This repo includes some basic server specs using Mocha.
+It is your job to make all of them pass, but feel free to write additional to guide yourself.
+With your server running, enter `mocha [ specfilename ]` to run the tests.

-Use nodemon so that the server automatically restarts when you make changes to your files, and use mocha to run the specs.
+Use nodemon so that the server automatically restarts when you make changes to your files.

 ## Reference Material